Bryan Price: San Diego Padres

+San Francisco Giants

+On November 14, 2023, Price was hired by the San Francisco Giants to serve as their pitching coach.
+On October 15, 2024, Price stepped down from his role.

 Managerial career

 Cincinnati Reds

 Price was hired as manager of the Cincinnati Reds on October 21, 2013, replacing Dusty Baker, and was publicly announced at a news conference on October 22.
 On September 26, 2014, the team announced that Price and Walt Jocketty would return for the 2015 season.

-On April 20, 2015, Price went on an angry, expletive-filled rant to a gathering of the Cincinnati media before a 6-1 win over the Milwaukee Brewers over reporters leaking undisclosed developments about players that he believed would put his team at a competitive disadvantage.
+On April 20, 2015, Price went on an angry, expletive-filled rant to a gathering of the Cincinnati media before a 6–1 win over the Milwaukee Brewers over reporters leaking undisclosed developments about players that he believed would put his team at a competitive disadvantage.
 In particular, he was upset that a Cincinnati Enquirer reporter saw catcher Devin Mesoraco on his flight, and then tweeted the catcher wasn't available to play during a game in St. Louis because of injury.
 In the rant, Price used the variations of the f-word 77 times and 11 other profanities.
 The Cincinnati Enquirer's official website posted an edited audio version of the rant, but later removed it.
 The audio was later uploaded independently to the internet and re-posted by Deadspin.

 On May 23, 2015, Price was ejected before a baseball game against the Cleveland Indians began.
 He got into a dispute with the umpiring crew while delivering the lineup card, and was tossed.

 On October 3, 2015, it was announced that Price would remain as manager of the Reds for 2016.
 On September 2, 2017, despite a mixed season, it was announced that Price would be returning as manager of the Reds for the 2018 season.

-After a 3-15 start to begin 2018, the Reds released Price on April 19, 2018.
+After a 3–15 start to begin 2018, the Reds released Price on April 19, 2018.
 He was temporarily replaced by bench coach Jim Riggleman.
 Price finished with a record of 279 wins and 387 losses.

 In August 2019, he became a United States national baseball team coach for the 2019 WBSC Premier12 tournament.
 The team finished fourth in the tournament, and failed to qualify for the 2020 Olympics as it finished behind Mexico, but will have another opportunity to qualify.